-When combined with a healthy diet and cardio exercise, stomach-flattening exercises can help give you those toned abs you've been hoping for.
-Go beyond the traditional crunches (though those work, too!) and get quicker results.
+When combined with a healthy diet, strength and cardio exercise, stomach-flattening exercises can help give you those toned abs you've been hoping for.
+Go beyond the traditional crunches and get quicker results.
 In addition to a healthy lifestyle, the following exercises will give you the flat stomach and toned abs you want.

 Studies on the Best Stomach Flattening Exercises

 The American Council on Exercise (ACE) is an educational organization for group exercise instructors and personal trainers.
 Since many fitness participants are interested in flattening their bellies, ACE decided to fund a study that examined the benefits of the various types of abdominal exercises.
 The following exercises required the maximum number of abdominal fibers.

 - Lie flat on your back with your lower back pressed into the floor.

 - Place the tips of your fingers along the side of your head, right above your ears.

 - Elevate your legs to a 45-degree angle and begin a bicycle pedaling motion.

 - Bring your left elbow to your right knee, then your right elbow to your left knee.
 The opposing hip should stay flat on the floor.